-CariAnn J. Todd, CPA, is the Director of the Employee Benefit Plan Audit Group for BeachFleischman PC.
+CariAnn J. Todd, CPA, is the Director of the Employee Benefit Plan Audit Group for BeachFleischman PLLC.
 She recently authored an article for the Journal of Pension Benefits that discusses how CPAs are addressing audit quality as well as some of the challenges in the process.

 As a CPA, I am fortunate to be in a profession that, with the exception of the Enron and Arthur Andersen debacles in 2001 and a recent award show envelope mix-up, rarely makes the national news.
 While it did not make the Today Show when the Employee Benefits Security Administration (EBSA) released its study of audit quality in 2015, it made headlines in many of the most popular business publications.
 As a long-time auditor of employee benefit plans, it felt like Matt Lauer was knocking on our door.